 Divorcing parties meet with a team of two evaluators, typically an attorney and a therapist or mental health specialist who have had no prior involvement with the particular case.
-Evaluation teams are comprised of one man and one woman to blunt any gender bias.
+Evaluation teams are comprised of one man and one woman to avoid any gender bias.
 This initial meeting takes place within the first 60 days that a case is at issue.
-Early is essential.
+Early assessment is essential.
 A joint session is scheduled with the team, the parties, and their attorneys where each party is able to express their concerns, frustrations, feelings, and needs.
 Both parties are also given an opportunity to address the concerns of the other.

 The evaluators then provide their expert assessment of the case's likely outcome if it were to proceed to a hearing.
 The team then provides settlement suggestions and assists in mediating a settlement, if needed.

-Every component of the process is designed to move the parties towards resolution, increasing the likelihood of early settlements and giving the parties the chance to freely discuss – in a safe environment – some of the emotions that can send divorce proceedings off the rails in a traditional approach.
+Every component of the process is designed to move the parties towards resolution, increasing the likelihood of an early settlement and giving the parties the chance to freely discuss – in a safe environment – some of the emotions that can send divorce proceedings off the rails in a traditional approach.